openenclave/openenclave/tcps/README.md

 in the trusted{} section.
 E.g., "public Tcps\_StatusCode ecall\_DoWork();"
 Also, above (outside) the trusted{} section, add the following line:
 * from "oebuffer.edl" import \*;
-2. \[Temporary step, will go away before end of October 2018\] Add the existing TcpsCalls.edl file to the list of files in your enclave DLL project, and change the file properties to copy all values from your _YourProjectName_.edl file.
 3. Update the command line for your EDL to use oeedger8r.
 To do this, right click on the EDL file in the Solution Explorer window, select "Properties"->"Configuration Properties"->"Custom Build Tool"->"General"